vladgarbuz/SemesterProjRefactor/README.md

 *   **permit**: "A permit from Chief Rodriguez allowing you to take the geothermal certification quiz."
 *   **geothermal_certificate**: "A certificate proving your knowledge of geothermal energy."

-### 6.4 Generic Messages
+### 7.4 Generic Messages
 *   **Invalid Move**: "You can't go that way."
 *   **Item Not Found**: "I don't see that here."
 *   **Inventory Empty**: "You are not carrying anything."
 *   **Unknown Command**: "I don't know that command."

-## 7. Testing Strategy / Quality Assurance
+## 8. Testing

+### 8.1 Unit Testing
+Project Aurora includes a comprehensive suite of unit tests using the **xUnit** framework.
+These tests ensure that individual components function correctly in isolation.

+- **CommandParserTests**: Verifies that user strings are correctly mapped to command actions and that invalid inputs are handled gracefully.
+- **GameEngineTests**: Tests core mechanics such as movement, inventory management, and state updates.
+- **RoomAndNpcTests**: Ensures that room-specific logic (like entry requirements) and NPC interactions work as expected.
+- **GameCompletionTests**: Simulates a full playthrough to verify that the win condition is reachable and all regional flags are set correctly.

+### 8.2 Manual Testing
+Manual testing was performed to ensure a smooth user experience and to catch issues that unit tests might miss, such as:
+- **UI/UX**: Verifying that text colors (Red for errors, etc.) appear correctly and that the console output is readable.
+- **Game Flow**: Playing through the game to ensure the narrative makes sense and that the difficulty of quizzes/QTEs is appropriate.
+- **Edge Cases**: Testing unusual command combinations or sequences that might not be covered by automated scripts.

+### 8.3 Integration Testing
+The `GameCompletionTests` serve as integration tests, as they verify the collaboration between the `GameEngine`, `CommandParser`, `WorldBuilder`, and all Data Layer entities to ensure the system works as a whole.

+### 8.4 Key Test Scenarios
-Since the game relies heavily on state changes, the following key scenarios should be tested:
+Since the game relies heavily on state changes, the following key scenarios are prioritized:

-*   **Test Case A (Access Control)**: Attempt to enter the Solar Panel Fields without talking to Dr. Liora.
+*   **Access Control**: Attempt to enter the Solar Panel Fields without talking to Dr. Liora.
-    *   *Expected Result*: Access denied message.
-*   **Test Case B (Inventory Validation)**: Attempt to use the Water Hose on the Solar Panel without having it in inventory.
+*   **Inventory Validation**: Attempt to use the Water Hose on the Solar Panel without having it in inventory.
-    *   *Expected Result*: "You don't have that item" or similar error.
-*   **Test Case C (State Persistence - Hydro)**: Complete the Hydro QTE, leave the room, and return.
+*   **State Persistence**: Complete the Hydro QTE, leave the room, and return to ensure it doesn't re-trigger.
-    *   *Expected Result*: The QTE should not trigger again; the dam should remain fixed.
-*   **Test Case D (Quiz Retry - Solar)**: Fail the Solar Desert quiz and verify access to the Maintenance Tent is denied until the correct answer is given.
+*   **Quiz Retry**: Fail a quiz and verify access is denied until the correct answer is given.
-    *   *Expected Result*: Access denied until player successfully answers the quiz.
-*   **Test Case E (Geothermal Quiz)**: Complete the geothermal quiz workflow: talk to Chief Rodriguez → take permit → collect thermal data → submit to Dr. Voss → use permit to take quiz.
-    *   *Expected Result*: On passing (2+ out of 3 correct), player earns certification and region is marked as complete.
-*   **Test Case F (Win Condition)**: Complete all 4 regions (Solar, Hydro, Windy, Geothermal) and return to the Hub.
+*   **Win Condition**: Complete all 4 regions and return to the Hub to trigger the victory message.
-    *   *Expected Result*: Game displays victory message and exits.
-Message should indicate all four regions are restored.

-## 8. Configuration & Constants
+## 9. Configuration & Constants
 The game uses several "magic numbers" that should be defined as constants for easy balancing:

 *   **QTE_TIMEOUT_MS**: `3000` (Time allowed to press a key in the Hydro minigame).